-The highest priority of the HSNTP/NDPC is to build and sustain the core capabilities identified in the National Preparedness Goal.
+The highest priority of the HSNTP/NDPC is to develop and deliver training to build and sustain the core capabilities identified in the National Preparedness Goal.
 FEMA places particular emphasis on development and delivery of training programs addressing training gaps reported through the annual State Preparedness Reports (SPR) and capability targets set by Threat and Hazard Identification and Risk Assessments (THIRA).